adamsilver/fdpb/03-Book-A-Flight.md

 - they hide choices behind an unnecessary extra click.
 - they are not easily searchable.

-Usability expert, Luke Wobrelski, even goes as far to say that select boxes should be the ‘UI of Last Resort’[^1].
-Unsurprisngly then, we'll look for a better alternative.

 ### Radio buttons

-Radio buttons, unlike select boxes, are generally well-understood and easy-to-use, not least because they *don't hide information*.
-Everything is fully exposed making them easy to compare, scan and select.
+Radio buttons, unlike select boxes, are generally well-understood and easy-to-use, not least because they don't hide choices.
+They are fully exposed making them easy to compare, scan and select.
 They're also more maleable.
 That is, they let us put whatever content in what ever format we want inside the label (more on that later).

 The problem with radio buttons, however, is that they're far less suitable when there are vast amounts of them.
 An airline could fly to hundreds of destinations.
 Therefore, the page becomes long and unweildly, causing the user to scroll (or keyboard users to *tab*) a lot.

-Don't get me wrong, users are more than happy to scroll and we shouldn't use this as a cruch for changing course.
-But it's certainly worth while to keep exploring other options are our disposal.
+Don't get me wrong, users are more than happy to scroll and we shouldn't use this as a crutch for changing course.
+But it's certainly worthwhile exploring other options are our disposal.

 ### Search input